What is Forced Marriage?

 Who else can help?

 The FMU specialises in supporting anyone in the UK, of any nationality, being forced into a marriage as well as British nationals being forced into marriage overseas.
 Help is also available for anyone who has already been forced to marry.

 They have a public helpline to provide advice and support to victims of forced marriage as well as to professionals dealing with cases or anyone concerned about someone else.
 The assistance they can provide ranges from simple safety advice, through to aiding the victim to prevent their unwanted spouse moving to the UK, and, in extreme circumstances, to the rescues of victims held against their will overseas.

 Shakti Women’s Aid

-Specialist support for BME women, children, and young people experiencing, or who have experienced forced marriage or domestic abuse.
-Based in Edinburgh, with workers in Dundee, Stirling, and Fife; can provide limited phone/ email support across Scotland.
+Specialist support for black minority ethnic (BME) women, children, and young people experiencing, or who have experienced forced marriage or domestic abuse.
+Based in Edinburgh, with outreach support in Dundee, Fife, Falkirk, Stirling, Clackmannanshire, and the three Lothians authorities; can provide limited phone/ email support across Scotland.